HolmesLab/holmeslab/docs/Policies/hiring-timeline.md

 ## Admin Tasks: First Week of Work
-1. Attend orientation process, receive ID
+1. Attend NEO orientation process at [ASB II Community Rm, Cook Campus](https://maps.rutgers.edu/#/?lat=40.47905763686789&lng=-74.42473878480922&selected=7599), receive physical ID
+- If you weren't able to upload a photo before your New Employee Orientation, you won't be able to pick up your physical ID at NEO.
+But once you submit a photo, you'll be told when your ID will be ready.
+You'll go pick it up at the same building where NEO was ([ASB II Community Rm, Cook Campus](https://maps.rutgers.edu/#/?lat=40.47905763686789&lng=-74.42473878480922&selected=7599))
+- For any questions about orientation, contact [neo@hr.rutgers.edu](mailto:neo@hr.rutgers.edu)
+2. Reach out to CAHBIR support (cahbir-support#rutgers.edu)[mailto:cahbir-support@rutgers.edu], providing your name and NetID, and request to get card access to CAHBIR.
+- CC Avram and lab manager
-2. Register for parking permit if you want to, though many Holmes Lab members park in a nearby residential area as parking is not free or reimbursed by Rutgers.
+2. Register for parking permit if you want to (though many Holmes Lab members park in a nearby residential area as parking is not free or reimbursed by Rutgers).
 See parking details in this doc: [Transit and Transportation on Rutgers NB Campus](https://rutgers.box.com/s/oubs9ulm23qwxuy85ahbe2yvcz7fn46c)
 3. Set up direct deposit to your bank in [My Rutgers Portal](https://my.rutgers.edu/portal/render.userLayoutRootNode.uP?uP_root=root&uP_sparam=activeTab&activeTab=2) on your profile
 4. Check out apps and information in [My Rutgers Portal](https://my.rutgers.edu/portal/render.userLayoutRootNode.uP?uP_root=root&uP_sparam=activeTab&activeTab=2)
 5. Activate tools in RU Tools [https://tools.rutgers.edu/manage/services](https://tools.rutgers.edu/manage/services)